MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/functions/function-iferror.md

 [This article is pre-release documentation and is subject to change.]

 Detects errors and provides an alternative value or takes action.
-Create a custom error or pass throguh an error.
+Create a custom error or pass through an error.

 > [!NOTE]
 > - Error, IfError, IsError, and IsBlankOrError functions are part of an experimental feature and are subject to change.
 More information: [Understand experimental, preview, and deprecated features in Power Apps](../working-with-experimental-preview.md).